chimera-linux/chimera-linux.github.io/_docs/configuration/services.md

 system can also enable some user services for all users implicitly, by placing links in `/usr/lib/dinit.d/user/boot.d`.

-There are more things `dinit-userservd` also does, such as managing the `XDG_RUNTIME_DIR` environment variable and directory as well as track the D-Bus session bus address in the user's environment.
+There are more things `turnstile` also does, such as managing the `XDG_RUNTIME_DIR` environment variable and directory as well as track the D-Bus session bus address in the user's environment.
 See the [Seat management](/docs/configuration/seat) page for more information.

 ### User service lingering